adam-versed/agentic-ide-toolbox/coding-tasks/tdd-unit-test-debugger.md

     - Check if the BUILD_COMMAND or TEST_COMMAND has been completed.
   - **Step 2: Search For Test Command Availability**
     - Identify the current build tool and test runner to determine how to find the build compilation and test suite runner commands i.e. if yarn, review the `package.json`
+    - Identify the installed libraries and frameworks to determine the current [TECHNICAL_APPROACH]
   - **Step 2: Handle Verification Result**
     - **IF NO COMMAND FOUND:**
       - **CRITICAL FAILURE:** Display the following error message to the user: "❌ FATAL ERROR: The required test command line tool is not available.
 This is essential for the TDD debugger process.
 Cannot proceed with debuging your solution."